MegaFon could pay $1.3 billion for half of phone retailer Euroset

-MOSCOW Russian mobile phone company MegaFon MGFON.UL, preparing for a stock market listing in London, said on Monday it could pay up to around 828.29 million pounds ($1.33 billion) to buy half of the country's leading cellphone retailer Euroset.
+MOSCOW Russian mobile phone company MegaFon MGFON.UL, preparing for a stock market listing in London, said on Monday it could pay up to $1.33 billion to buy half of the country's leading cellphone retailer Euroset.

 The deal would give MegaFon more shops through which to sell its products and services in Russia's highly competitive mobile market.
 Euroset has 5,500 stores in Russia and Belarus.
 MegaFon runs 1,750 of its own stores and 2,000 franchisee shops, according to VTB analysts.